jamilettel/smart-toilet-paper-dispenser/logbook.md

 All that's remaining now is to handle empty toilet paper roll (& other errors), add a state to the toilet paper.

 State added, now working on servo timeout.

+Added timeout, this is enough work for today.
+Remaining is the server, the integration of the commands in the arduino, and the PIR sensor.